Boeing capsule returns to Earth after aborted space mission

 CAPE CANAVERAL, Fla.
-(AP) — Boeing landed its crew capsule in the New Mexico desert Sunday after an aborted flight to the International Space Station that threatened to derail the company's effort to launch astronauts for NASA next year.
+(AP) — Boeing safely landed its crew capsule in the New Mexico desert Sunday after an aborted flight to the International Space Station that could hold up the company's effort to launch astronauts for NASA next year.

-The Starliner descended into the Army's White Sands Missile Range in the predawn darkness, ending a two-day demo that should have lasted more than a week.
-All three main parachutes popped open and airbags also inflated around the spacecraft to ease the impact.
+The Starliner descended into the Army's White Sands Missile Range in the frigid predawn darkness, ending a two-day demo that should have lasted more than a week.
+A trio of red, white and blue parachutes popped open and airbags also inflated around the spacecraft to ease the impact.

+“We pinpoint landed it," NASA Administrator Jim Bridenstine said at a post-landing briefing.

+The successful return capped a rocky start to a mission that was supposed to include a docking with the space station.
+Managers will review all the data before deciding whether to do another test flight or go straight to flying astronauts, said NASA's Steve Stich.

 A test dummy named Rosie the Rocketeer — after Rosie the Riveter from World War II — rode in the commander's seat.
 Also returning were holiday presents, clothes and food that should have been delivered to the space station crew.

-The problem was with the Starliner's internal clock: It did not sync up with the Atlas V rocket, throwing off the capsule's timing.

-Boeing is still trying to figure out how the timing error occurred.
-The mission lasted nearly 50 hours and included 33 orbits around the Earth.
+Even though not all goals were met including a station docking, "in my eyes, it was a huge success," said Boeing flight director Richard Jones.

-Last month's parachute problem turned out to be a quick fix.
-Only two parachutes deployed during an atmospheric test because workers failed to connect a pin in the rigging.
+There were no parachute problems this time.
+Last month, only two parachutes deployed during an atmospheric test because workers failed to connect a pin in the rigging.

+"We didn't do everything we wanted to do, but we don't see anything wrong with this spaceship right now," despite the timing error, Chilton said.
+He apologized to the six space station residents for not delivering their Christmas presents.

-NASA is uncertain whether it will demand another test flight from Boeing — to include a space station visit — before putting its astronauts on board.
-Boeing had been shooting for its first astronaut mission in the first half of 2020.
-This capsule is supposed to be recycled for the second flight with crew.
+Boeing had been shooting for its first astronaut launch in the first half of 2020.
+This capsule is supposed to be recycled for the second flight with crew; each Starliner is built to fly in space 10 times.

+The capsule will return to Florida's Kennedy Space Center in two weeks for inspections and refurbishments.

+"We've got a lot of learning in front of us," Bridenstine said.
+"But we have enough information and data to where we can keep moving forward in a very positive way.

 Despite its own setbacks, SpaceX remains in the lead in NASA's commercial crew program.